FairwindsOps/insights-docs/docs/technical-details/self-hosted/file-storage.md

 ```

 If you use other AWS integrations (for example SES for email), they typically use the **same** secret keys unless you configure alternatives in the chart.

-## Local storage

-For `reportStorage.strategy: local`, the server uses a directory inside the container (for example for fixtures or development).
-Set `rustfs.install: false` when you are not using RustFS.
-See chart `values.yaml` for `reportStorage.fixturesDir` and related options.

 ## Summary